 The American Airlines AAdvantage MileUp Card℠ is another no-annual-fee option to consider if you’re a regular on American Airlines.
 You’ll get 2X AAdvantage miles on grocery store and American Airlines purchases, but redemption is limited to travel rewards.

 Another option is the Discover it® Miles.
 It comes with a simple flat-rate structure of 1.5X miles for every dollar on all purchases, and you can redeem miles as a statement credit to pay for your travel purchases.

 Best cards to pair the AAA Member Rewards card with

 If you want to redeem cash rewards for any amount at any time, then pairing your AAA credit card with the Capital One Quicksilver Cash Rewards Credit Card could be the answer.
 You’ll earn an unlimited 1.5 percent cash bank on all purchases for no annual fee, plus there’s a cash bonus of $200 if you spend $500 in the first three months.

 Another pairing option for flexible cash back is the Citi® Double Cash Card, which offers an unlimited 1 percent cash back as you buy, plus another 1 percent back when you pay for your purchases.
-Minimum cash rewards redemption is $25 and it comes with an 18-month 0 percent introductory APR on balance transfers (13.99 percent to 23.99 percent variable APR thereafter).
+It comes with an 18-month 0 percent introductory APR on balance transfers (14.74 percent to 24.74 percent variable APR thereafter).